-Before you look up if tomato soup is good for diabetics, you must know how tomatoes help in blood sugar management.
+If you look up is tomato soup good for diabetes?
+You must know how tomatoes help to reduce sugar level.
 Tomatoes have lots of factors going for them when it comes to blood sugar level management in persons with diabetes:

 Lycopene in tomatoes reduces insulin resistance, increases the hormone’s effects on cells, and improves blood sugar levels.
 The low GI of this fruit also brings about a slow increase in blood sugar levels, enabling the body to manage it well.

 The tomato is a versatile fruit/vegetable that forms the base of several tasty recipes, even for people with diabetes.
 Here are some ways to consume tomatoes to help keep your blood sugar levels within the normal range:

 - Tomato juice: A freshly prepared tomato juice is one of the best ways to consume this fruit.
 Combine it with other refreshing juices like cucumber to enhance its taste and nutrition profile.

 - Tomato chutney: Puree tomatoes or chop them into fine pieces and cook them in Indian spices like jeera, mustard seeds, some curry leaves and garlic.
 Enjoy the tangy chutney with the goodness of tomatoes.

 - Gazpacho: A cold tomato soup that is bright red in colour and bold in flavour.

 - The good-old tomato sauce.

 - Tomato-based salads: Combine chopped tomatoes with other vegetables like onions, cucumber, corn, olives, etc., in varied combinations and serve alongside the main course.

 - Tomato salsa or Tomato soup is good for a diabetic patient and is an excellent addition to your weight loss regime.